tannenspiel/AE-ExtendScript_SplitText/README.md

 ## 🎯 Main Features

 ### 1. Split Text into Layers
-- Splits a text layer into two separate layers
+- Splits a text layer into two separate layers (or multiple layers if "Split into Layers by Lines" is enabled)
 - Supports multiple layer selection
 - Automatically copies source layer properties (position, scale, rotation, opacity)
-- Supports splitting by symbol or automatically at the middle
+- Supports splitting by symbol, by lines, or automatically at the middle
+- **"Split into Layers by Lines" mode**: When enabled, divides text by lines - each line becomes a separate layer

 ### 2. Split Text into Lines
 - Splits a long line into two lines in the same layer